gitbito/AI-Automation/documentation/create_overview_doc/README.md

 - **Auto-Retry Logic and Enhanced Error Handling**: Ensures reliable documentation generation even in unstable environments through sophisticated error handling and retry mechanisms.

-- **Visualization with Mermaid.js Flow Maps and Enhanced Syntax Handling**: AI-generated visual flow maps to represent module interactions.
-Now with improved handling of Mermaid diagram syntax, minimizing manual interventions.
+- **Visualization with Code2Flow**: AI-generated visual flow maps to represent module interactions, configured with flags such as --hide-legend, --no-trimming, --verbose, and --skip-parse-errors for optimal detail and clarity.

-- **Mermaid CLI Image Conversion**: Transforms Mermaid.js diagrams into images, offering a clear visual representation of your code architecture.
+- **Mermaid CLI Image Conversion**: The tool uses Code2Flow for creating detailed flow maps, offering a clear visual representation of your code architecture.
+- **Customizable Flowchart Generation: Code2Flow** Configured with flags such as --hide-legend, --no-trimming, --verbose, and --skip-parse-errors to optimize the detail and clarity of flowcharts.**
 - **Skippable Files and Directories**: Customize which files and directories to ignore during documentation via the `skip_list.csv`.

 - **Comprehensive Documentation**: Generates detailed markdown files for each module and compiles them into an overarching High_Level_Doc, complete with visual flow maps.

 - **Documentation Metrics Logging**: Track your session duration and token usage metrics, recorded in `bito_usage_log.txt`.

-- **Required Tool and File Verification**: Checks for the presence of necessary tools ("bito", "mmdc") and prompt files before starting the documentation process.
+- **Required Tool and File Verification**: Checks for the presence of necessary tools ("bito", "code2flow", "dot") and prompt files before starting the documentation process.

 ## Supported Languages